CSWhite324/B351-Project/README.md

 This is where all the real fun happens.

 The contents of this code include:
+- node class
 - constant variables
 - euclidean distance function
 - heuristic function
 - bellman ford function
 - astar search function
 - main function

+The node class defines each node to contain a name, value, highway boolean, its position, speed to that node, parent node, list of neighbor nodes, g cost to the node, heuristic estimate to the goal node, and f-value.

 We only had 1 constant variable to initialize at the beginning of this source code and that was a maximum speed variable that was used in the calculation of our heuristic.